nextflow-io/website/content/blog/2017/scaling-with-aws-batch.md

 The two executions ran in roughly the same time: 2 hours and 24 minutes when running in the CRG cluster and 2 hours and 37 minutes when using AWS Batch.

-It must noted that 14 jobs failed in the Batch deployment, presumably because one or more spot instances were retired.
+It must be noted that 14 jobs failed in the Batch deployment, presumably because one or more spot instances were retired.
 However Nextflow was able to re-schedule the failed jobs automatically and the overall pipeline execution completed successfully, showing also the benefits of a truly fault tolerant environment.